FairwindsOps/insights-docs/docs/configure/policy/policy.md

 ## Uploading Policies

 ### Via the CLI
-To add your policies to Insights, you'll need to use the [Insights CLI](/configure/policy/cli).
+To manage policies in an infrastructure-as-code repository, you can use the [Insights CLI](/configure/policy/cli).
-You'll also need your API key, which an organization owner can find your on your organization's settings page.
+Be sure to read the [CLI documentation](/configure/policy/cli) before getting started here.

 #### Syncing Policies
 The sync functionality expects a directory structure like the following: